 Who is Responsible When a Worker Is Injured from a Fall from a Ladder?

-There are instances when an injured worker can recover damages through legal action.
+There are instances when the injured can recover damages through legal action.
 If the accident was a result of a defective product, for example, the manufacturer of the defective product can be sued.
 This is referred to as a third party liability lawsuit.
 To see if you are eligible to recover damages via a third party liability lawsuit, consider speaking with a Toledo ladder fall accident attorney.
 If it can be proven that the accident was caused by a defective or faulty product, the amount of compensation available can increase greatly.

 Contact a Toledo Ladder Fall Accident Attorney at Schaffer & Associates LPA Today